-The possibility of increased sea and air traffic through Arctic waters has increased concerns regarding Arctic-area search and rescue capabilities.
 Given the location of current U.S. Coast Guard operating bases, it could take Coast Guard aircraft several hours, and Coast Guard cutters days or even weeks, to reach a ship or a downed aircraft in distress in Arctic waters.
 In addition, the harsh climate complicates search and rescue operations in the region.
-Particular concern has been expressed about cruise ships that may experience problems and need assistance; there have already been incidents of this kind in recent years in waters off Antarctica.
-A May 7, 2011, press report stated:
+Particular concern has been expressed about cruise ships that may experience problems and need assistance; there have already been incidents of this kind with cruise ships in recent years in waters off Antarctica.
+Coast Guard officials have noted the long times that would be needed to respond to potential emergency situations in certain parts the Arctic.